 Grasshopper Bank is embracing agile and DevOps methodologies in its engineering processes, adopting continuous development and testing.
 This approach is tightly aligned with the Temenos vision for the future of banking architectures, and the two companies are now working together closely to bring the Grasshopper Bank concept to market.

 “In a few years from now, we know there will be something else we’ll want to connect to our core platform,” says Minerva Tantoco.
 “Because Temenos T24 Transact gives us the ability to ‘plug and play’ new components as the demands of the market change, we won’t need to rewrite huge portions of our software to keep up with innovations in security, authentication technologies or payments platforms.”

-As it moves ahead with its development programme, Grasshopper Bank is already taking advantage of the interoperability of the Temenos platform.
-The organisation is building its front-end experience on a combination of services from Temenos and FinTech providers—empowering the bank to select the optimal components for each user journey.
+As it moves ahead with its development program, Grasshopper Bank is already taking advantage of the interoperability of the Temenos platform.
+The organization is building its front-end experience on a combination of services from Temenos and FinTech providers—empowering the bank to select the optimal components for each user journey.

 By automating these processes, Grasshopper Bank can free its employees to focus on value-added, client-facing services.
 Crucially, the bank will be positioned to deliver seamless digital banking experiences for entrepreneurs across the country—helping it gain a first-mover advantage in the U.S. market.

 “One aspect of the Temenos offering that we’re most excited about is the Temenos Cloud, and we’re working with Temenos to develop the platform for the U.S. market,” says Minerva Tantoco.
 “As well as offering us far more cost-effective security and resilience than we could achieve with a traditional on-premises deployment, we’ll also have the ability to add and scale our services across cloud platforms from multiple different vendors.”